 Despite being a tiny country, Norway provides a world-class education system.
 The universities and colleges deliver quality education which improves the career of the students.
 Both international exchange and degree-seeking students could benefit from studying in Norway, i.e. they can improve their career opportunities, both at home and abroad.
 Due to the standardization in the learning system in the universities, the lecturers and teachers are easily approachable.
 The tuition usually takes palace in a small group.
 The students are highly encouraged to develop a critical mind to prepare for the future.

 Even though Norwegian is the national language, the natives could communicate in English easily.
 The vast majority of Norwegians generally speak English on a very high level.
 Therefore, it would not be difficult for non-native English students to communicate with the locals.
 In addition, they will find themselves improving their English skills during their studies in Norway.
 Likewise, many universities provide programmes and courses in English.
 The international students could take this opportunity to improve their career opportunities.
-A standard level of English in society generally makes the students more comfortable studying and live in Norway.
+A standard level of English in society generally makes the students more comfortable studying and living in Norway.

 The society in Norway is modernized.
 Equality is deeply valued and is rooted in both legislation and tradition.
 On campus, students are taught in a standard way, i.e. they benefit from high technological standards and services, modern facilities and equipment, and innovative teaching.
 Norway is also a safe place- students can feel secure almost everywhere they prefer to stay and study.
 The crime rates are very low.
 In conclusion, students relatively tend to be unmarked by crime and police harassment.

 Norway is a global leader in industries like oil and gas & their services, high-tech products, shipping, renewable energy, telecommunications, and fish farming.
 Students interested in starting their venture in any industries mentioned above could take advantage by studying in Norway.
-Likewise.
-Norway is a home for designers who are enthusiasts for finding technological solutions to make life better.
+Likewise, Norway is a home for designers who are enthusiasts for finding technological solutions to make life better.
 Oslo, the capital city, is considered to be a major European hub for start-ups.
 Moreover, Norwegians are raising millions of krone to figure out how to modernize and upgrade equipment like fingerprints and solar panels.
 The availability of multiple ideas means students need not be into business or tech to work in a Norwegian start-up.

-Tuition fees are not charged at public universities in Norway, regardless of the student's nationality.
+Until now, tuition fees are not charged at public universities in Norway, regardless of the student's nationality.
 This is a once-in-a-lifetime chance to get a free degree from a prestigious university, and it's one of the many reasons why Norway has become a popular destination for international students.

 Tuition prices at private universities range from 7,000 to 9,000 EUR per year for Bachelor's programs.
 Master's programs cost between 9,000 and 19,000 EUR per year.